-Access more information about the National Youth Settlement Framework.
+Access more information about the National Youth Settlement Framework [PDF.

 This research summary makes reference to the NYSF by exploring how young people in BNLA are doing in three of the domains.
 Settlement outcomes are examined for economic participation (English language and study and training), social participation (social networks and discrimination) and personal wellbeing (mental health).